Most people eligible for Minnesota Health Care Programs (MHCP) are enrolled in managed care.

 For reimbursement for meals, lodging, parking, personal mileage and out-of-state transportation:

-Managed care enrollees may access services outside their MCO networks without authorization for the following services:
+Managed care members may access services outside their MCO networks without authorization for the following services:

 Some services are “carved-out” of MCO coverage and are covered through FFS MHCP.
 Bill the following services to MHCP directly:

-For help resolving MCO or provider complaints, MCO enrollees may contact:
+For help resolving MCO or provider complaints, MCO members may contact:

-A provider, acting on behalf of the recipient and with the recipient's written consent, may file an appeal with the MCO or request a State Appeal (State Fair Hearing.
+A provider, acting on behalf of the member and with the member's written consent, may file an appeal with the MCO or request a State Appeal (State Fair Hearing.
 No written consent is needed if the provider is appealing a prior authorization or payment denial.

-MCOs must notify their enrolled recipients with a written notice of denial of payment or the denial, termination or reduction (DTR) of services that the recipient or the recipient's health care provider requested.
+MCOs must notify their enrolled members with a written notice of denial of payment or the denial, termination or reduction (DTR) of services that the member or the member's health care provider requested.
 This notice contains the following information:

-When an MCO reduces or terminates ongoing medical services that the recipient's MCO physician or another physician authorized by the MCO has ordered, and the recipient has filed an appeal with the MCO or with the state within ten days after receiving notice, or before the date of the proposed action, whichever is later.
+When an MCO reduces or terminates ongoing medical services that the member's MCO physician or another physician authorized by the MCO has ordered, and the member has filed an appeal with the MCO within 10 days after receiving notice, or before the date of the proposed action, whichever is later.
 Members may also continue benefits during the state appeal if they request a state appeal within 10 days from the date of the MCO appeal decision.